fatmahussein252/My_Shell/README.md

 # My_Shell
 ## The fshell

 Welcome to the fshell!
-This shell is one of is a lightweight, user-friendly command-line interpreter inspired by the Bash shell.
+This shell is a lightweight, user-friendly command-line interpreter inspired by the Bash shell.
 It supports a range of built-in commands and can execute external commands using standard UNIX system calls.

 ### Features